Throwing Shade on Social: Newsjacking and Negative PR

 Taking Off the (Social Media Gloves) During a Crisis: The Case of United Airlines

 It would’ve been hard to miss the two scandals that recently rocked United Airlines, considering the volume of above-the-fold headlines.
-Both center around United policies that seem to leave the service out of “customer service.”
+Both centre around United policies that seem to leave the service out of “customer service.”
 The first might be called “Leggings-gate” concerning enforcement of their dress code.
 While gender discrimination may have come into play, as dress codes aren’t uniformly enforced, the issue might have blown over (as minor brand crises do), except for the United Express Flight 3411 passenger dragging incident.

 Subsequent non-apology, leak of an insensitive internal memo, as well as the launch of a smear campaign around the dragged passenger compounded the crisis surrounding United, with PR pros taking note.